johnrobertsantos/Emergency-Response-Simulator/README.md

 ```

 # Ending Remarks
 It's been a while since I last did a project here.
 I hope some people get to see this as this is one of the works I am most proud of as of this day despite still needing to polish my skills in writing formulas.
+You could download the excel file should you need it.
+I published it as well in this repository.
 I would also like to thank my research mate as she was actually the one who made the starting concept of the simulator.
 I just happened to continue this work of hers.
 Hope you all realized a thing or two in the potential of Excel to create this type of project.
 Wishing you all had fun reading this as I had fun making it.
 Thanks!